purifyjs/core/README.md

 -   Wanna use fragments with CSS `@scoped`?
 Go ahead.
 -   Wanna use history API?
 Go ahead.
 -   Wanna use hash router?
 Go ahead.
+-   Wanna make class based Components?
+Go ahead.
+-   Wanna make functional Components?
+Go ahead.

-Do whatever you want, in the way you want, and **master-ts** will work with you.
+Do whatever you want, in the way you want, and **master-ts** will work with you.<br/>
+Because, **master-ts** is not a framework, it's just a library of helpful tools that helps you with templating and reactivity.
+It's a complementent to native vanilla browser APIs.

 ## Philosophy 🍜